AstonVSabrido/Final-Project-CS2/Draft1-Proposal.md

 3. Allow users to perform multiple searches continuously without restarting the program.

 Planned Features:
-* Ask the user to select a primary search criterion(e.g., destination, bus type, trip ID, status).
+-Ask the user to select a primary search criterion(e.g., destination, bus type, trip ID, status).
-* Display all possible values for the selected criterion and allow the user to pick a value.
+-Display all possible values for the selected criterion and allow the user to pick a value.
-* Display all trips that match the chosen value.
+-Display all trips that match the chosen value.
-* Store displayed trips in a history list.
+-Store displayed trips in a history list.
-* Allow users to view all previously displayed trips at any time.
+-Allow users to view all previously displayed trips at any time.
-* Repeat the process so the user can perform multiple searches without restarting the program.
+-Repeat the process so the user can perform multiple searches without restarting the program.

 Planned inputs:

 1.)
 The user will search primary criterions such as destination, trip_id, bus_type, etc.
 “Choose a primary criteria:”

 2.)
 The user will then select a specific value from the list of available values under that criterion.
 “Enter a value from the list above:”

 3.)
 The user can also choose whether to view previously displayed trips or exit the program.
 “Choose an option:”